🚚 Next Day Delivery Options ✈️ In-Stock Ready to Ship 👉 Shop All Products

 Generally, indoor CO2 levels are measured in parts per million (ppm).
 The following are some common guidelines:

-1. General indoor environments: In most indoor settings, a CO2 concentration of 400-1000 ppm is considered acceptable.
+1. General indoor environments: In indoor settings, a CO2 concentration of 400-1,000 ppm is considered acceptable.
 This range is commonly used as a guideline for maintaining good indoor air quality in homes, offices, and public spaces.

-3. Workplace environments: Some workplaces are covered by ASHRAE or OSHA guidelines that mandate what the permissible CO2 limit over a 15 minute time limit or an 8 hour workday can occur.
+3. Workplace environments: Workplaces covered by ASHRAE or OSHA guidelines mandate the permissible CO2 limit over a 15 minute time limit or an 8 hour workday.
+In addition, ASHRAE recommends that indoor CO2 levels be no more than 700 ppm above outdoor air levels.

 4. Building codes and standards: Different countries and regions have specific building codes and standards that dictate acceptable indoor CO2 levels.
 It's essential to check the local regulations for compliance.